Skip to main content

 --certificatesresolvers.letsencrypt.acme.httpChallenge.entryPoint=web

-In the example above, Each --flag corresponds to a static configuration option.
+In the example above, Each --flag corresponds to an Install Configuration option.
 For instance, --entryPoints.web.address=:80 defines the same entrypoint as the YAML above.

-1. Helm Chart Values: When installing Traefik Hub via Helm, most static configuration is supplied in the values.yaml.
-The Helm chart translates these values into Traefik’s static config.
+1. Helm Chart Values: When installing Traefik Hub via Helm, most Install Configuration is supplied in the values.yaml.
+The Helm chart translates these values into Traefik's Install Configuration.
 For example, in a Helm values file you might add:

 helm upgrade traefik -n traefik \